37chandler/aam-build-data/README.md

 * The actual data set in tab or comma separated form.
 * An RMD file that does the exploratory data analysis.
 * The knitted HTML file from the RMD.

+Please use the following naming convention for your RMD, HTML, and output:

+* lastname_topic.rmd
+* lastname_topic.html
+* lastname_topic.txt or lastname_topic.csv

+For instance, if I were doing traffic crashes I'd do: chandler_crash.rmd, chandler_crash.html, chandler_crash.txt